Getting a Mexican Tourist Card (FMM) at El Chaparral Border Crossing

 Where can I get more details about the tourist card (FMM)?

 Note: This article only describes the small immigration office where Mexican tourist cards are issued.
-For visas and other documentation, visit the main immigration office.
+For resident cards and visas, visit the main immigration office.